 Finding support from friends

 Shortly after, I reached out to my friends for their opinions.
-Many of my guy friends agreed that my co-worker was being inappropriate.
-What shocked me, was that many of my girl friends had similar experiences.
+Many of my friends agreed that my co-worker was being inappropriate.
+What shocked me, was that some of my friends had similar experiences.
 Like me, these friends thought they were building up a professional network.

 Lessons learned: Watch out for courtship from professional networks